What is ERISA? And why should you care?

 ERISA law stipulates that if an employer offers an insurance policy to an employee, then the policy becomes part of the compensation package

 to the employee.
 Insurance benefits are benefits just like vacation and paid holidays.
 When a third party doesn't appropriately settle claims, and the patient (employee) has to pay more for their healthcare, it is wrong.
 ERISA laws require third party administrators to settle claims fairly.
 After all, the claim doesn't belong to the doctor, the midwife, the birth center or the hospital; it belongs to the patient.
-We understand ERISA and require the insurance companies to comply with applicable laws in settling your claims.
+We partner with the patient as a third-party beneficiary to require the insurance companies to comply with applicable laws in settling your claims.
 This is good news!

 Title 29 U.S.C.
 1141 It shall be unlawful for any person through the use of fraud, force, violence, or threat of the use of force or violence, to restrain, coerce, intimidate, or attempt to restrain, coerce, or intimidate any participant or beneficiary for the purpose of interfering with or preventing the exercise of any right to which he is or may become entitled under the plan, this subchapter, section 1201 of this title, or the Welfare and Pension Plans Disclosure Act [29 U.S.C.
 301 et seq.].
 Any person who willfully violates this section shall be fined $100,000 or imprisoned for not more than 10 years, or both. - See more at: http://codes.lp.findlaw.com/uscode/29/18/I/B/5/1141#sthash.mcUfznRS.dpuf

-If your insurance company tells you they will pay for a doctor's services, but not those of a midwife, could they be trying to influence your decision in a healthcare provider?
-We believe they are and the law agrees.
+If your insurance company tells you they will pay for hospital charges, but not a birth center, they are attempting to influence your decision regarding healthcare.
+This is against the law.

 ERISA stands for The Employee Retirement Income Security Act of 1974.
 It is federal law that applies to many private employers.
 The simplest way to understand ERISA is that it establishes minimum standards for health benefit plans to protect employees and employers.